murphytalk/finance/README.md

 Python scripts are used to scrape broker's web site to download performance data.

  1. [scraper.py](src/main/python/scraper.py) does the actual scraping.
-It reads login credentials from a ini file, which is defined in [config.py](src/main/python/config.py).
-It can be launched along, with multiple parameters (broker's type) nor no parameter (all brokers),  it outputs results to standard output.
+It reads login credentials from an encrypted ini file, the path to the file defined in [config.py](src/main/python/config.py).
+It can be launched alone, with multiple parameters (broker's type) nor no parameter (all brokers),  by default it outputs results to standard output, but if command line argument `-f/full/path/to/sqlite/file` is specified, the data will be written into the specified DB.
+ 1. [financial_data.py](src/main/python/financial_data.py) is used to download public available financial data, including currency exchange rate and stock quotes.
+Apart from the `-f` argument, `-sYYYYMMDD` and `-eYYYYMMDD` can also be used to specify the start date and the end date respectively, current date will be used if it is omitted.
+Other supported argments are `Xccy`(to download currency exchange rate) or any valid stock symbol(on Yahoo finance).
+If none of these arguments are specified, it will download exchange rate and all stocks found in transaction table.
  1. [adapter.py](src/main/python/adapter.py) defines adapters to be used to output results.
- 1. [scrap_to_db.py](src/main/python/scrap_to_db.py) is the one to be scheduled to run daily.
-It outputs result to a sqlite database.
-It takes whatever parameters [scraper.py](src/main/python/scraper.py) can handle, plus one more : `-f/full/path/to/sqlite/file`.

 # Local Development Workflow